inttter/mdbadges-cli/CONTRIBUTING.md

   // you don't HAVE to use async, you can use a different action
 ```

 Using this, you should be able to create a command.
-Here's an example of a very simple version comamnd:
+Here's an example of a very simple version command:

 ```javascript
 program